congnd/TIL/iOS/troubleshooting.md

 But this becomes a problem when using command line tool.
 For example, I'm using fastlane's `build_app` action, and it gave me the error above.
 So my recommendation here is, always declare the frameworks that you want to use in the Framework section of target module.

+### Auto-sizing tableview

+Sometimes, it's necessary to dinamically update cell's constraints based on the passed data.
+In that case, it's better to:
+- always set priority for one of vertical constraints to 999 to suppress autolayout warning because of the `UIView-Encapsulated-Layout-Height`
+- call `layoutIfNeeded` on the cell after changing its constraints/content